-Pursuant to "Regulations Governing the Setting Aside of Various Reserves by Insurance Enterprises" established by the R.O.C.
+Enterprises" established by the R.O.C.
 Financial Supervisory Commission, the after-tax amount of released provision from the special reserves for fluctuation of risks are appropriated as special capital reserve in accordance with Order No. Financial-Supervisory-Insurance-Corporate-0910074195, after obtaining approval at the stockholders' meeting in the following year.
-The after-tax amount of released provision from the special reserves for contingency appropriated as special capital reserve for the year ended in 2016 was \$437,218 thousand, resolved in the stockholders' meeting in 2017.
-The after-tax amount of released provision from the special reserves for contingency appropriated as special capital reserve for the year ended in 2017 was \$229,707 thousand, expected to be resolved in the stockholders' meeting in 2018.
+The after-tax amount of released provision from the special reserves for contingency appropriated as special capital reserve for the year ended in 2017 and 2016 was \$229,707 thousand and \$437,218 thousand, resolved in the stockholders' meeting in 2018 and 2017.